Theatre / Rigoletto

 - Lyrical Dissonance: Invoked in 'La ra, la ra' - Rigoletto hums a happy tune to hide his anguish.

 - Meaningful Name: Rigoletto (from the French rigoler, "to laugh") is the court jester, Sparafucile (from the Italian, spara, "shoot," and fucile, "rifle") is a hitman.

 - Missing Mom: Gilda's mother died somehow.
 It isn't particularly explained.

 - Monster Clown: Rigoletto is neither cheerful nor good-looking.
 And his story?
 Pure drama.

 - Rape as Drama

 - Take a Third Option: Sparafucile decides to kill the first man to get in his way so he neither will "break" his deal with Rigoletto, nor tear his sister's heart via killing her lover.
 Sorry, Gilda.

-- Tenor Boy: Playing Against Type.
+- Tenor Boy: Inverted.
 While tenors are typically male ingenues and play The Hero, The Duke is at best morally gray, at worst the Big Bad.

 - Wholesome Crossdresser: Gilda dies because she invoked this voluntarily, disguising herself as a boy to save the Duke from Sparafucile.